Invariant Einstein metrics on generalized Wallach spaces: Description of Einstein metrics on generalized Wallach spaces

 It is shown in \cite{AANS1}, that the normalized Ricci flow for a generalized Wallach space with $(a_1,a_2,a_3)\in (0,1/2)^3\setminus \Omega$ has no degenerate singular point, as a planar dynamical system.
-We recall one of the main results of \cite{AANS2}, taking in mind that singular points are exactly invariant Einstein metrics of fixed volume.
+The surface $\Omega$ was very important for the statement of Theorem 6 in \cite{AANS1} (see also Theorem 7 in \cite{AANS2}), which provides a general result about the type of the non-degenerate singular points of the normalized Ricci flow for a generalized Wallach space with given $a_1$, $a_2$, and $a_3$.
+We recall it, taking in mind that singular points are exactly invariant Einstein metrics of fixed volume.